aflueckiger/KED2021/index.md

-> “Language shapes the way we think, <br>and determines what we can think about.” <br>
-> ― Benjamin Lee Whor

 # Outline

 In this practice-oriented seminar, students of social and cultural sciences learn relevant technical skills and programming that they can incorporate into their everyday studies.
 Moreover, they also develop an understanding of current developments in the field of information technology.
 This course aims to foster digital literacy and to build a solid foundation for computational analysis, using Python and the command-line.